cmdlucas/online-marketplace-dapp/README.md

 ## About
-This is an online marketplace that operates on the ethereum blockchain and allows shoppers to buy products from store owners.
+This is a demo online marketplace that operates on the ethereum blockchain and allows shoppers to buy products from store owners.

 ### Specifications